 This study employs a two-stage methodological approach.
 The first step consists of a content analysis according to Mayring (2022).
 To this end, 28 non-financial reports were analysed in order to answer RQ1 and RQ2.
-All reports were available in German and English.
 In a second step, five expert interviews were conducted with representatives of Austrian MUs in February/March 2025 in order to gain an up-to-date insight into how far MUs are in identifying the material ESG topics, what the key data points are and opportunities and challenges associated with the implementation of the double materiality analysis (RQ3).